-Four qualities consistently found in brands that deliver great CX
+Four qualities consistently found in brands that deliver great CXby

 What separates those brands that deliver great customer experience from the rest?
 What qualities are consistently present and what can we learn from them?

-When it came to understanding more about how, where and why CX was so effective and important, I looked closer at some of the companies that really do have customer experience working for them, and found strong evidence of Four Principles that are vital to the development and sustainability of a customer experience program: Culture, Commitment, Community and Communication.
+When it came to understanding more about how, where and why CX was so effective and important for my book When A Customer Wins, Nobody Loses!, I looked closer at some of the companies that really do have customer experience working for them, and found strong evidence of Four Principles that are vital to the development and sustainability of a customer experience program: Culture, Commitment, Community and Communication.

 Let’s look closer and see how these principles relate to, and inspire, our customer experience journey.